 Companies in the entertainment industry have an advantage on a social network.
-You can expect costs per conversion (page like, link click, email address, install and sale) to be lower.
+You can expect costs per conversion (page like, The link click metric measures all clicks on links that drive users to properties on and off of Facebook., email address, install and sale) to be lower.

 On the flip side, companies in non-social or “boring” industries will have a tougher time.
 Think law firms or insurance companies, for example.

 The niche should be considered when setting your budget.
 If it’s a boring niche, adjust accordingly.

 If you’re selling a product, so many factors will contribute to your success selling it.
 We’re going to assume that you can easily target an audience likely to buy.